 Step 3 – Finalize I.D.
 Verification & Payment

-After you’ve completed the online application, you will be asked to provide proof of identity and residency before you make your payment.
+After you’ve completed the online application, you must provide proof of identity and residency before you make your payment.
 Here is a list of the documentation you’ll need:

 - Proof of Identity: Examples include driver’s license, U.S. Passport, or Certificate of Naturalization.

 - Proof of State Residence: You can prove you are a Connecticut resident by showing a document with your name and residence dated within the last 90 days.
-Accepted documents include a computer-generated bill from a utility company, a bank statement, or a Medicare/Medicaid benefit statement.
+Accepted materials include a computer-generated bill from a utility company, a bank statement, or a Medicare/Medicaid benefits statement.

-- Passport Size Photograph: This need to be taken no more than 30 days prior to submitting the application.
+- Passport Size Photograph: Only photos taken less than 30 days before submitting the application are accepted.

-Once you have logged all of the required documentation for the application, you will then need to pay the $100 registration fee.
-You can pay by credit card, check money order, though all money orders/checks must be made out to “Treasurer, State of CT.”
+Once you have logged all of the required documentation for the application, you pay the $100 registration fee.
+You can pay by credit card, check, or money order.
+Make out all money orders/checks to “Treasurer, State of CT.”

-If you or your physician’s office outlines the need for a primary caregiver, you will need to register them on the DOCP application, as they will not give you a registration certificate otherwise.
+If you or your physician’s office outlines the need for a primary caregiver, you will need to register them on the DOCP application.
+Otherwise, they will not give you a registration certificate.
 You must identify the person in question as your primary caregiver on the application form, and verify some medical information.

-Next, the primary caregiver will have to provide a valid email address and primary telephone number, before creating their own account with the Connecticut Online MMJ portal (the same way that you did).
-They will need to answer a series of questions and submit I.D and a passport size photo, in addition to paying a $25 registration fee.
+Next, the primary caregiver must provide a valid email address and primary telephone number.
+Then they must create an account with the Connecticut Online MMJ portal (the same way that you did).
+They will answer a series of questions and submit I.D and a passport size photo, in addition to paying a $25 registration fee.

 For patients and primary caregivers, please use the following address when mailing supplemental documents: